daddykom/obsidian-wo-calendar-sync/README.md

 ```

 1. You write your appointments in weekly note files (`WO01` … `WO52`).
-2. This plugin converts them into Full Calendar-compatible markdown files.
+2. This plugin converts them into a calendar folder with markdown files.
 3. With tsdav we handle the CalDAV sync to iCloud.
 4. Feiertage and Geburtstage calendars are imported read-only into your WO files.